-The health benefits of pumpkin are vast.
-Pumpkin is excellent for your skin and hair because it contains beta carotene, which helps regenerate cells!
+The health benefits of pumpkins are vast.
+Pumpkin is excellent for your skin and hair because it contains beta-carotene, which helps regenerate cells!
 This fruit/vegetable helps prevent aging, so feel free to eat pumpkin throughout the year without worrying about potential adverse effects.

 It's also high in fiber, water content, and antioxidants that help fight off toxins from entering your body during digestion; this process can promote weight loss when eaten regularly if preferred over other vegetables/fruits with similar properties.

 5 benefits of pumpkin you didn't know: